rudymartinb/classtree/README.md

 	classtree ./ /tmp/output.png

 ## Known bugs:
-* may not work under software containers: project need read-only access to the filesystem and write access to the indicated outputfile.-
+* may not work under containers
 * duplicated names (class, interfaces, etc) among different namespaces will produce underisable results.
 * most likely won't work on files with mixed html and php code (btw html data should be separated into another file).
 * this project relies heavly on regular expressions, as such there might be some edge cases I may have overlooked.
 If you run into a such situation let me know, if possible with copies of the scanned source files that gave you problems.